 The superior mesenteric artery makes its way between two layers of the mesentery (membranous tissue which carries blood vessels and lymph glands and attaches organs to the abdominal wall) and crosses over the first part of the small intestine, called the duodenum.
 The duodenum is where partly digested foods from the stomach mix with bile from the gall bladder and digestive juices from the pancreas.

 The signs and symptoms of superior mesenteric artery syndrome vary but may include:

 - Bloating after meals

 - Nausea and vomiting of partially digested food

 - Mid-abdominal "crampy" pain that may be relieved by the prone or knee-chest position.

 - rapid growth

 - loss of tone in abdominal muscles

-SMAS has also been reported to occur in some people with pancreatitis, peptic ulcers, and other inflammatory conditions in the abdomen.
-Rarely, the condition may be caused by an anatomical abnormality (such as unusual position or location of the artery).
+SMAS has also been reported to occur in some people with pancreatitis, peptic ulcers, and other inflammatory conditions of the abdomen.
+Rarely, the condition may be caused by an abnormality in the structure of the body (such as unusual position or location of the artery).
 Familial SMAS, recurrent SMAS, and idiopathic neonatal SMAS have also been reported.

 - Small Intestine.
 MedlinePlusMedical Encyclopedia.
 November 8, 2010; http://www.nlm.nih.gov/medlineplus/ency/imagepages/19221.htm.
 Accessed 7/26/2012.